linux-system-roles/ha_cluster/README.md

 * Compatible OS
   * RHEL 8.3+, Fedora 31+
-  * SLES 15 SP5+ with HA extension, SLES4SAP 15 SP5+
+  * SUSE Linux Enterprise Server 15 with HA extension
+  * SUSE Linux Enterprise Server for SAP Applications 15
 * Systems running RHEL are expected to be registered and have High-Availability repositories accessible, and ResilientStorage repositories accessible if using `ha_cluster_enable_repos_resilient_storage`